 High-quality civics education strengthens skills needed in all academic areas such as critical thinking, civil debate, and classroom confidence.
 Research has also shown that these programs contribute to the development of school climates that are safe, inclusive, and respectful and have a positive impact on high school graduation rates.

 This year, we reached 1,500 students through NH’s Kid Governor.
-We expanded Civics 603! to include mock trial opportunities for 5th and 6th graders, with this program reaching close to 1,200 students to date.
+We expanded Civics 603! to include mock trial opportunities for 5th and 6th graders, with this program reaching over 1,200 students to date.
 Mikva Challenge has grown from six communities to eight communities.

 We hosted four William W. Treat Lectures including our recent Role of Courts with former solicitors general Neal Katyal and Greg Garre, moderated by Laura Knoy.
 The event was held both in-person at Dartmouth and livestreamed reaching approximately 2,000 people.
 In addition to our Treat Lectures, we hosted three programs for the general public, reaching upwards of 131 adults through our virtual Commemoration of the 50th Anniversary of the Passage of the 26th Amendment, NH Young Leaders Roundtable, and Civics Slam! with David Alcox.